caplena/knowledge-base/docs/04-01-Import-Data.md

 When importing your data into Caplena, you have several options to streamline your analysis process:

-- **Import Your Code Book (Topic Collection):** You can choose to import your code book directly into Caplena.
+- **Import Your Topic Collection:** You can choose to import your topic collection directly into Caplena.
 This allows you to maintain consistency with your existing coding framework and ensures accurate analysis of your data.

 - **Use a Similar Project as a Basis:** If you've previously worked on similar projects in Caplena, you can utilize one of them as a basis for your new project.
 This can help you leverage existing structures and settings to expedite your current analysis process.